 - More information

-The national reserve supplies are managed by the Ministry of Health and are monitored and maintained to ensure readiness for an emergency.
-This includes a management programme for replacement of expiring supplies.
-Because the volume of supplies needed for a severe pandemic are so large they cannot be effectively rotated through normal use.
+The supplies area managed and maintained to ensure readiness for an emergency, including replacement of expiring supplies where volumes of supply are too large to be effectively rotated through normal use.

-The composition of the national reserve supplies stockpile is continually reviewed as part of an ongoing programme of work which considers the ongoing risk of an influenza pandemic - which includes the need for, and suitability of, components of the stockpile.
+Potential threats to the health of New Zealanders are complex and include natural disasters and environmental hazards (eg, earthquakes, volcanic hazards, weather events), new emerging pathogens, and accidents or terrorism involving explosives, chemicals or biological threats.
+The composition of the national reserve supplies stockpile is continually reviewed as part of an ongoing programme of work which considers the ongoing risk of potential threats - which includes the need for, and suitability of, components of the stockpile.
 The last full review occurred in 2011, when it was decided that the national reserve supplies would be maintained, although the volume of some items were altered in line with revised recommendations about expected use.

-The national reserve supplies stockpile is operated in accordance with a usage policy which includes objectives, responsibilities of government and logistics for moving supplies from bulk stores.
+The national reserve supply is operated in accordance with a usage policy which includes objectives, responsibilities of government and logistics for moving supplies from bulk stores.

 The national reserve supply of antivirals is held in case of a severe pandemic resulting from the appearance of a novel influenza virus, where population immunity is lower and rates of serious illness may be higher.
 Specific guidance on the use of antivirals in the event of a pandemic will be developed by a New Zealand pandemic influenza technical advisory group, taking into account the known efficacy of the antivirals against the pandemic influenza strain.
 If required, the antivirals will be released to hospitals and public health units for use.
 These measures are further described in the New Zealand Influenza Pandemic Plan.